7ayLabs/outfind-ios/README.md

 ## Overview

-Outfind is the flagship iOS application for the **7ay Network**, implementing the [7ay-presence Protocol v0.6.7](https://docs.7ay.network/protocol).
+Lapses is the flagship iOS application for the **7ay Network**, implementing the [7ay-presence Protocol v0.6.7](https://docs.7ay.network/protocol).
 It enables ephemeral, blockchain-verified social interactions through time-bounded events called **Epochs**.

 ### What is 7ay Network?